-The ISED approach can be employed in countless other situations where elevation 375 cannot be accurately determined from airborne sources or the resolution of these source 376 is inadequate.
-Furthermore, user-contributed elevation profiles can be generated across 377 any time span, given a reasonable amount of data.
-For example, a elevation profile can 378 be constructed for a road segment before and after a tectonic event to identify any major changes in slope or elevation.
-While this is possible with traditional elevation 380 acquisition technology, repeated, high temporal resolution, data collection is often time 381 consuming and cost prohibitive.
-ISED profiles offer an alternative and supplemental 382 method to these traditional approaches.
-383
+The ISED approach can be employed in countless other situations where elevation cannot be accurately determined from airborne sources or the resolution of these source is inadequate.
+Furthermore, user-contributed elevation profiles can be generated across any time span, given a reasonable amount of data.
+For example, an elevation profile can be constructed for a road segment before and after a tectonic event to identify any major changes in slope or elevation.
+While this is possible with traditional elevation acquisition technology, repeated, high temporal resolution, data collection is often time consuming and cost prohibitive.
+ISED profiles offer an alternative and supplemental method to these traditional approaches.